yifeifang/cse481wi18/UNFINISHED-Lab-18:-Map-annotation-from-a-web-interface.md

 }
 ```

-Note that you can change the config in the web-based version of RViz

 # Final result
 Here is a video showing how your interface might look when done.
 Note that changes are synchronized between different browsers and RViz.